rickloader/NewForestRouteV3/README.md

 **Highly Recommended**: Follow [these instructions](https://www.dropbox.com/s/gh2f2pko4f1houj/Using%20routes%20published%20on%20GitHub%20v2.pdf?dl=0) to benefit from using Git.
 Warning. the Route is nearly 20Gb on disk.
 The photo real ground textures, and the full trainset explain the large size, but I believe users will agree the benefits.
-Some users report problems with the .zip.
-Best to download via Github desktop.
+**Do not use the zip**: The large route size will result in an incomplete download .
+Best to download or clone via Github desktop.
 You will also then get the frequent updates
+Point open rails at where ever you downloaded the route.
+Options/content/ installation profile/ add